-Our two-year master program will provide you with the competencies in mechanical and industrial engineering you need for the current industrial revolution!
+Our two-year master programme will provide you with the competencies in mechanical and industrial engineering you need for the current industrial revolution!

 Courses combine theory and engineering practice.
-Laboratory activities are seamlessly integrated into the programme’s activities and students have access to state-of-the-art equipment and technology in the Smart Mini Factory and the Mechanical Lab, among others.
-Courses are taught by leading research professors of unibz, supported by experts from relevant industries.
-Formal teaching is augmented with excursions to trade fairs as well as local, regional and international companies.
+Lecture halls are equipped with modern technologies to allow hybrid and remote teaching, and e-learning tools are adopted to complement and support the lectures.
+Laboratory and project activities are seamlessly integrated into the programme’s activities and students have access to state-of-the-art software tools and equipment in the Smart Mini Factory and the Mechanical Lab, among others.
+Courses are taught by unibz leading research professors, supported by experts from relevant industries.
+In-class learning is further enriched by excursions to trade fairs as well as local, regional and international companies.

-The master is offered as a full-time programme, though an increasing number of students are employed by local South Tyrolean companies during their studies.
+The master is offered as a full-time programme, though thanks to the modern teaching tools adopted, an increasing number of students are able to work in South Tyrolean companies during their studies.

 Degree class: LM-33

 The first part of the programme (40 ECTS credits) provides students with the fundamental master-level mechanical and industrial engineering knowledge.
 This combines traditional and novel mechanical engineering subjects, including mechanical and mechatronic design, manufacturing technologies and simulation, with management and systems engineering courses including contents in project, process and technology management as well as robotics and control.